mike182uk/paypal-ipn-listener/CONTRIBUTING.md

 composer run-script examples
 ```

-If you start the mock server in a different terminal window / tab to where you are running the examples, you will need to set the `MOCK_SERVER_PORT` environment variable again.
+If you start the mock server in a different terminal window / tab to where you are running the examples, you will need to set the `MOCK_SERVER_PORT` environment variable again in this terminal window / tab.